There have been some important updates to the Coronavirus Job Retention Scheme (others known as the ‘furlough scheme’).

 General coronavirus advice

-First, we want to share some best practices that will help you protect and reassure your staff.
+For employers that are able to continue having staff come in to the workplace, or for those planning the return to work of their employees, we want to share some best practices that will help you protect and reassure your staff.

 - Keep your staff updated on what you’re doing to reduce risk